bharatreddy/bharatreddy.github.io/_posts/2015-01-20-sql-pandas-part1.md

         .sort('rat_spread', ascending=False)\
         .reset_index(drop=True)
 print resDF
-{% endhighlight %}

                      title  rat_spread
 0                   Avatar           2
 1  Raiders of the Lost Ark           2
 2       Gone with the Wind           2
 3                     E.T.
 1
 4       The Sound of Music           1
 5               Snow White           1

 [6 rows x 2 columns]

+{% endhighlight %}

-## Question-9 : Find the difference between the average rating of movies
-released before 1980 and the average rating of movies released after 1980.
+## Question-9 : Find the difference between the average rating of movies released before 1980 and the average rating of movies released after 1980.
 (Make sure to calculate the average rating for each movie, then the average of those averages for movies before 1980 and movies after.
 Don't just calculate the overall average rating before and after 1980.)

 ### Solution using SQL.

-**In [11]:**

-{% highlight python %}
+{% highlight ipy %}
-#SQL query
+In [11]: #SQL query
 qry = """
         SELECT MAX(tab2.rat_rel_date) - MIN(tab2.rat_rel_date) difference FROM
         ( SELECT AVG(avg_rat) rat_rel_date FROM